 Spiral arms that do not have well-defined spiral arms, that is, disk galaxies, such as the Sombrero galaxy (NGC 4594), may have been formed from vorteons in the configuration of the Lundgren spiral vortrex.
-In the animation we see that after a long time the spiral arems become very thin and pack up so that the spiral structure disappears, actually.
-The should hold for lenticular galaxies and galaxies with rings.
+In the animation we see that after a long time the spiral arms become very thin and pack up so that the spiral structure disappears, actually.
+This should hold also for lenticular galaxies and galaxies with rings.